coq/coq/doc/sphinx/addendum/program.rst

 + :g:`wf R x` which is equivalent to :g:`measure x (R)`.

-The structural fixpoint operator behaves just like the one of |Coq| (see Section :ref:`TODO-1.3.4-Fixpoint`), except it may also generate obligations.
+The structural fixpoint operator behaves just like the one of |Coq| (see :cmd:`Fixpoint`), except it may also generate obligations.
 It works with mutually recursive definitions too.

 .. coqtop:: reset none